gigacontr.8

 Print the signal quality (0-100).

-Note: Signal strength and quality readings aren't available until some time after
+Note: Signal strength and quality readings aren't available

-switching the adapter to configuration mode.
-Precede with another M10x command
+mode.
+Precede with another M10x command followed by --sleep 1

-followed by --sleep 1 for best results, e.g.:
+for best results, e.g.:

 gigacontr --mfwver 0 --sleep 1 --mfield --mquality